vigetlabs/microcosm/README.md

    statelessly in other entities.
 3. Easy extension of core API and layering of features out of the framework's scope.

+## What is it probably not good for?

+Large applications.
+There's nothing stopping you from doing it, but Microcosm is tested against small to medium sized apps.
+If the ideas in Microcosm are attractive for your large application, check out [NuclearJS](https://github.com/optimizely/nuclear-js/).

 ## Tutorials